Videos of emaciated Israeli hostages in Gaza increase pressure on Netanyahu for a ceasefire

 The International Committee of the Red Cross said it was “appalled by the harrowing videos” and called for access to the hostages.

-Hamas’ military wing said it was ready to respond positively to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
-It also asserted that the hostages “eat the same food as our fighters and the general public” and denied any intentional starvation of them.
+Hamas said it is ready to respond “positively” to Red Cross requests to deliver food to hostages, if humanitarian corridors for aid deliveries are opened in a “regular and permanent manner” in Gaza.
+It denied starving the hostages, saying they suffer from the same hunger as ordinary Palestinians.

+Braslavski said that in the video of his son, the captors appear to be well-fed.
+“This hunger is on purpose, you can see that,” he said.
+“It’s not because we’re not letting aid go in.”

-Israel’s mission to the UN said it requested an emergency meeting of the UN Security Council on the hostages, which will take place Tuesday.
-Israel’s Foreign Minister Gideon Sa’ar said he will travel to New York for the meeting.
+Israel has requested an emergency meeting of the UN Security Council on the hostages, which will take place on Tuesday.
+Israel’s Foreign Minister Gideon Saar said he will travel to New York for the meeting.

-The videos were being used by Hamas “to force upon us their conditions on remaining in power in Gaza,” Sa’ar asserted.

-Netanyahu on Monday said he will convene the cabinet this week to instruct Israel’s military on how to achieve the goals of defeating the enemy, releasing the hostages and assuring that Gaza will no longer pose a threat to Israel: “all of them, without exception.”

 More starvation deaths